solana-labs/solana/stake-monitor/README.md

 * `withdraw-stake` / `stake-set-lockup`: These commands will cause non-compliance
 * `transfer`:  Any additional funds transferred after `create-stake-account` are excluded from the "compliant balance"

-System accounts can also be manually enrolled with the `solana-stake-monitor enroll` subcommand.
+System accounts can also be manually enrolled with the `safecoin-stake-monitor enroll` subcommand.
 An enrolled system account must always maintain a balance greater than the balance it had at enrollment minus 1 SAFE.